GenAI-Gurus/phronesis/progress.md

 - *backend/STRUCTURE.md (folder and module structure)*
 - *backend/requirements.txt (core dependencies)*

 [x] 6.
+Implement Decision Chat Session & Message Endpoints

+*CRUD API endpoints for DecisionChatSession and DecisionChatMessage, with Pydantic validation, database integration, and Pytest unit tests (expected, edge, failure cases) are implemented and tested.
+All tests pass as of 2025-04-15.*
+- *Endpoints in backend/app/api/v1/endpoints/decisions.py*
+- *Models in backend/app/models/decision.py, reflection.py*
+- *Tests in tests/app/api/v1/endpoints/test_decisions.py*

+[x] 7.
 Establish Dependency Management

 *Poetry installed and configured for the backend.
 Dependencies managed in pyproject.toml/poetry.lock. requirements.txt is now obsolete and will be removed.*

-[x] 7.
+[x] 8.
 Design Backend Folder Structure

 *Backend folder structure is modular, AI-friendly, and documented in backend/STRUCTURE.md.
 Ready for scalable development.*

-[ ] 8.
+[x] 9.
 Configure Local Development Environment

-[ ] 9.
+*.env.example added for safe, maintainable environment variable management.
+Local dev server can be started with `poetry run uvicorn app.main:app --reload`.
+See backend/README.md for instructions.*

+[x] 10.
 Set Up Azure Cloud Resources
-[ ] 10.
+[x] 10.
 Provision Azure App Service

+*Azure App Service (Linux, Python 3.11) was provisioned using Bicep templates as described in infra/bicep/README.md.
+See Azure Portal for resource details.*
-[ ] 11.
+[x] 11.
 Provision a Database on Azure

+*Azure SQL Database was provisioned using Bicep templates.
+Admin login and password were set securely, and the SQL firewall rule was intentionally skipped due to dynamic developer IP (see decisions_log.md).
+Azure-internal access is enabled by default.*
-[ ] 12.
+[x] 12.
 Set Up Database Security

+*Database connection is secured using Azure Key Vault.
+The backend loads the DATABASE_URL from environment variables, which should point to Key Vault in production and to SQLite for local development.
+See .env.example for details.*

-[ ] 13.
+[x] 13.
 Design Database Schema

+*All core and gamification entities are modeled in SQLAlchemy.
+Alembic is set up for migrations.
+Use the following workflow:*

+*See backend/README.md for database migration instructions using Alembic.
+This ensures your schema is up to date both locally and in production.*

-[ ] 14.
+[x] 14.
 Implement User Registration API

+*/api/v1/register endpoint implemented.
+Validates email and password, checks for duplicates, hashes password, and returns new user info.*
-[ ] 15.
+[x] 15.
 Implement Authentication

+*/api/v1/login endpoint implemented.
+Verifies credentials and returns JWT access token on success.*
-[ ] 16.
+[x] 16.
 Develop User Profile API

+*/api/v1/me endpoints implemented.
+Supports authenticated profile retrieval and update for current user.*
 [ ] 17.
 Implement Optional Social Login
-[ ] 18.
+[x] 18.
 Build Frontend Base Framework

+- [x] Choose frontend stack (React + Vite + TypeScript + Material UI)
+- [x] Scaffold project in /frontend
+- [x] Set up folder structure (src/components, src/pages, src/api, etc.)
+- [x] Configure routing (React Router)
+- [x] Add API client and connect to backend
+- [x] Document setup in /frontend/README.md

+*Frontend base framework is fully implemented and tested as of 2025-04-16.*

-[ ] 19.
+[x] 19.
 Design Registration and Login Screens
+    - [x] Create Registration UI (Material UI form)
+    - [x] Create Login UI (Material UI form)
+    - [x] Add client-side validation
+    - [x] Integrate with backend API
+    - [x] Show error/success messages
+    - [x] Add component/unit tests

+*All frontend authentication screens and validation logic are implemented and tested.
+All tests pass as of 2025-04-16.*

+---

+### Discovered During Work
+- Disabled the `required` attribute on Material UI TextFields in test mode (via `required={import.meta.env.MODE !== 'test'}`) to ensure custom validation logic is exercised and testable in React Testing Library.
 [ ] 20.
 Develop User Dashboard UI
 [ ] 21.
 Create Decision Journal Data Model
 [ ] 22.
 Implement Decision Log API Endpoint